-The Central Region Cooperative grain department consists of seven grain receiving facilities located in Buffalo Lake, Cobden, Cosmos, Fairfax, Gibbon, Hector and Sleepy Eye for a combined total of 27 million bushels of upright and ground storage.
+The Central Region Cooperative grain department consists of eight grain receiving facilities located in Buffalo Lake, Cobden, Cosmos, Fairfax, Gibbon, Hector, New Ulm and Sleepy Eye for a combined total of 27 million bushels of upright and ground storage.
 We also offer year-round on-farm grain pickup.
 While bids and bid structures will vary between locations due to logistics and marketing opportunities, our ultimate goal is to get you a competitive price.

 Grain buying, storage, contracting and direct shipment options are just a few of the services our grain customers can expect.
 We also provide market alerts to give you access to current market information.
 We market grain only during Chicago Board of Trade hours – 8:30 a.m. to 1:15 p.m. weekdays (except holidays).
 All grain must be bought or sold during those hours.
 Let us explain the options, eliminate the guessing game and provide recommendations that best suit your operational needs.
 Make the Central Region Cooperative grain team your first and only call when you’re looking to buy or sell grain.